Alanlu217/FLL_SpikePrime/README.md

 - Each page can hold up to 10 items.

 - Single press bluetooth button to move forward by one page.
-- Double press bluetooth button for help on selected function
+- Hod bluetooth button for help on selected function
-- Hold to enter REPL mode
+- Double press to enter REPL mode

 - Single click center button to run selected run